Home adaptations make carrying out daily activities easier and safer if you have a disability. They can include things such as:

 If we find that your needs require a home adaptation, what happens next will depend on your tenancy.

-If the recommendation for adaptations is approved, it will be referred to the Home Adaptations for Independent Living (HAIL) team.
+If the recommendation made by a Occupational Therapist for adaptations is approved, it will be referred to the Home Adaptations for Independent Living (HAIL) team.

 DFG calculator - get an estimation of your contribution

 There will be a financial assessment to determine how much Disabled Facilities Grant (DFG) you may be entitled to.

 This means that the amount you pay towards the cost of any adaptation work will depend on your income and any savings you have, not on the overall cost of the work.

 To get an initial estimate of the possible contribution that you may need to make towards the cost of the adaptation works please use the DFG calculator below.

 You can save your progress on the calculator with your email address and a password to return to it later.